5 facts you definitely didn't know about hit show Yellowstone

 Fan of series?
 Check out these facts you might have missed…

-Yellowstone has captured the hearts of millions since it made its debut on screens back in 2018.
-The hugely popular Western drama - which is nominated for a Golden Globe for Kevin Costner as Best Actor - follows the day-to-day life of the owners of the largest ranch in the United States, the Dutton family - and fans are obsessed.
+Yellowstone has captured the hearts of millions since it debuted on screen in 2018.
+With a Golden Globe nomination for Best Actor for Kevin Costner, this wildly popular western follows the life of the Dutton family, the owners of America's largest ranch, and fans are loving it.

 It was originally meant to be a limited series

-It might be hard to believe, but Yellowstone was originally going to be a ten-episode limited series.
-The show's future beyond season one apparently depended on lead star Kevin Costner's choice whether to continue portraying John Dutton or not.
-Fortunately for all of us, Kevin loved the role and so decided to reprise his role in seasons two, three, four - and very soon, five.
+Believe it or not, Yellowstone was originally intended to be a limited series of 10 episodes.
+The show's future beyond season 1 seems it depended on lead actor Kevin Costner's decision as to whether or not to continue playing John Dutton.
+Luckily for all of us, Kevin loved the role and so he decided to reprise his role in all following seasons.

 The show's creator has made several cameos

-Taylor Sheridan, the actor-turned-writer behind the series, has made a fair few appearances on the show over the years as horse trader Travis Wheatley.
-In fact, he even had a pretty huge storyline in season four, which saw John hire him to ride for the Yellowstone Ranch in his quest to become a major player in the horse world.
+The actor and writer behind the series, Taylor Sheridan, made several appearances on the show over the years as horse dealer Travis Wheatley.
+In fact, he had a pretty big storyline in Season 4.
+John hired him to ride at Yellowstone Ranch to become a major player in the horse world.

 Did you realise Travis Wheatley is played by Taylor Sheridan?